 AzaMax has a higher concentration of azadirachtin, the substance in neem oil that slowly poisons pests.

-When you only see scale insects on a few leaves, you may be able to prune the infected foliage away.
-But you should check the plant to make sure you didn’t miss any eggs.
+When you only see scale insects on a few leaves, you can prune the infected foliage away.
+But you should check the plant to ensure you didn’t miss any eggs.

 How Do You Get Rid Of Red Spider Mites on Crotons?